To start, let’s get some key thoughts out of the way.

-Before you go post, organize your marketing channels to match specific content pieces.
+Before you post, organize your marketing channels to match specific pieces of content.

-This is your time to go on the offensive and create your attack strategy.
+This is the time to go on the offensive and create an attack strategy.

 Now you post.
 It’s easy but time-consuming, and you most likely already know how to do this.
-I always tell others that this process is like annoying parts of software development (like cross-browser testing).
+I always say that this process is like the annoying parts of software development (like cross-browser testing).

-Luckily, this is a well-saturated topic and you’ll most likely have your own opinion on what type of content you want to create.
+Luckily, this is a well-saturated topic and you’ll most likely have your own opinion on what you want to create.
 I’ll list some of the key tips and resources that were differentiators for me.

 Tips For Blogging:

 After hitting publish on your blog article and social media posts, start promoting it.
 The easiest thing to do is log onto your personal account and promote your posts to 1st-level contacts.
 Not all of them will understand your post, but you’ll receive some intimate feedback and the opportunity to start conversations in the open.